Sidhureddi/chatgpt-py-api/ARTICLE.md

 The `get_last_message` method is used to retrieve the latest message from ChatGPT.
 It does this by querying the page for _div_ elements with the _ConversationItem__Message_ class.
 This class is used by ChatGPT to style messages, so by querying for elements with this class, we can find the latest message from ChatGPT.

 The method first retrieves the inner text of the last element with this class, then waits for one second and retrieves the inner text of the last element with this class again.
 If the two texts are the same, it returns the text.
-If they are different, it means that the last message has changed and it calls itself again to retrieve the latest message.
+If they are different, it means that the last message has changed, and it calls itself again to retrieve the latest message.

 This is necessary because ChatGPT may take some time to generate a response, so we need to make sure we only return a complete response, and not one that is still being generated by ChatGPT.

-## Step 5: Define the send_and_receive method <a name="communicating-with-chatgpt"></a>
+## Step 5: Define the send_and_receive method <a name="communicating-with-ChatGPT"></a>

 Next, we will define the `send_and_receive` method, which will be used to send a message to ChatGPT and get a response from it.
 This method takes a message as input and sends it to ChatGPT using the `send_message` method we defined earlier.
 It then waits for a response from ChatGPT and returns it.
 If ChatGPT doesn't respond within a certain amount of time, the method will retry a few times before giving up and returning an error message.